 ALSO READ'Aditya Birla Capital may surpass valuation of Rs 32,000 crore' Aditya Birla Capital lists at Rs 250 post demerger; stock slips 5% Aditya Birla group set to exit fertiliser business this year Aditya Birla Capital: Advantage of a financial conglomerate Aditya Birla Capital up 5% after falling 14% in three days post listing

+ABFL continues to be a high growth business, though its share in the consolidated balance sheet and profitability of the ultimate parent and the group is modest at present,” Ind-Ra said in a release.
 Ind-Ra understands that financial services remains a strong focus area for the Aditya Birla Group and has a close oversight from the top management, increasing the likelihood of active support, in the event of liquidity tightness or even through timely availability of growth capital, as and when required.
 ABFL has created a sizeable franchise in the non-banking financial services domain with a fairly diversified portfolio across segments.
 While ABHFL’s current franchise remains modest, it complements the group’s philosophy of providing complete product suits in the financial services segment, it added.